Suhani-1211/UniEnroll/README.md

 ## SPDX-License-Identifier

 This contract is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

 ## Versions